 Pick the stretch that works best for you, or do all of them for even more benefit.
-Some people don’t have great arm mobility, so the low corner stretch might work the best for them.
+Some people don’t have great arm mobility, so the low corner stretch might work best to alleviate shoulder pain.

 Hold each stretch for 10-20 seconds, and make sure to do each stretch on both sides.
 You can do each stretch 1-3 times.

-To target pec minor muscle, which also pulls that shoulder out of centration or good alignment, adds a twist.
+Targeting the minor pec muscle pulls that shoulder out of centration or good alignment and adds a twist.

-A tight and shortened pec minor can wreak havoc on your posture and your shoulders.
-When the pec minor is tight, other muscles in your upper back and neck will compensate for it, and this leads to muscle imbalances, pain, tension, and injury.
+A tight and shortened pec minor can wreak havoc on your posture and shoulders.
+When the pec minor is tight, other muscles in your upper back and neck will compensate for it, leading to muscle imbalances, pain, tension, and injury.

-Do the 90-90 chest stretch as described above, step through and then add a little bit of a torso twist.
-Twist the upper body away from the arm you are stretching.
+Do the 90-90 chest stretch and alleviate shoulder pain as described above, step through and then add a bit of a torso twist.
+After that, twist the upper body away from the arm you are stretching.
 This targets the pec minor better.

 90-90 Pec Stretch with a torso twist

-Stepping through, your hips and shoulders are square, then add a little bit of a twist to target the pec minor.
+Stepping through, your hips and shoulders are square, then adding a little twist to target the pec minor will alleviate shoulder pain.

 There you go.
-Pick the chest stretch that works best for you or that your shoulder is capable of and remember the tweak that I gave you in order to hit pec minor.
+Pick the chest stretch that works best for you or that your shoulder is capable of, and remember the tweak I gave you to hit pec minor.